g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 A few things to be aware of here.
 As I mentioned earlier, we defined the **employee-network** network because we want to be able to talk to our database from within the application container.
 This allows us to talk to the database by using its alias (employee-db) as the hostname.

 That allows us to configure the `DATABASE_HOST` and `DATABASE_PORT` environment variables that we used before.
 In addition, since our **application.yml** contains a property `datasources.default.url`, we have to override that as well.
-Luckily, Micronaut allows us to overide application properties by using environment variables with the same name.
+Luckily, Micronaut allows us to override application properties by using environment variables with the same name.
 To do this, use uppercase letters and replace the dots with underscores.

 Once that's done, you can run both images by using the following command.
 Make sure to stop your locally running application beforehand, so that port 8080 is available.